 - Do you have thoughts that seem silly or frightening?

-- Are you worried you’ll be aggressive, when you would rather not act that way?
+- Are you worried you’ll be aggressive when you would rather not act that way?

-- Are you worried about germs?
+- Are you concerned about germs?

-- Does disorder and disarray bother you?
+- Do disorder and disarray bother you?

 - How often do you wash your hands every day?